 Optional upgrades: For example, smart energy management software or expansion modules.

 Note: always choose a reliable supplier and installer.
-A well-placed home battery ultimately delivers more yield than a cheap system without good support or warranty.
+A well-placed home battery ultimately yields more return than a cheap system without good support or warranty.

 How much can you save with a home battery?

-The savings you achieve with a home battery largely depend on how much of your own generated power you can use.
-Without a battery, you use an average of 30 to 40% of your own solar energy.
-With a home battery, this can rise to 70 to 80%.
-This way, you buy less power from the grid and fully benefit from your own sustainable production.
+The savings you achieve with a home battery mainly depend on how much of your self-generated power you can use.
+Without a battery, you use an average of 30 to 40% of your solar energy.
+With a home battery, this can increase to 70 to 80%.
+As a result, you purchase less power from the grid and maximize your own sustainable production.
 On average, you can expect annual savings of €300 to €800, depending on:

 Your own energy consumption.